chrisguidry/measured/README.md

-# measured

-Fast and Pythonic library for working with measurements and quantities
+# `measured`, a library for measurements and quantities